-Mark Penrith grew up in Port Elizabeth in a God-fearing home.
-He rebelled against the church and parental authority and so moved up to Johannesburg to start a career in IT.
+Mark Penrith joined Radio Pulpit as a presenter in 2021 and quickly became a trusted voice within our community.
+He grew up in Port Elizabeth in a God-fearing home.
+However, he rebelled against the church and parental authority and moved up to Johannesburg to start a career in IT.

 His girlfriend followed him to Gauteng.
 She desired that they go to church on Sundays.
-14 weeks, and 14 churches later, she was close to giving up.
-Mark had actually said, “I’m done, I’m not going to go to church and be a hypocrite like everyone else in the building.”
+Fourteen weeks and 14 churches later, she was close to giving up.
+Mark had said, “I’m done; I’m not going to go to church and be a hypocrite like everyone else in the building.”

-And so a process of life change began.
-Mark and Liezl were married soon thereafter .
-Within a few years they started serving at their local church.
-After a decade Mark was recognised as an elder.
+And so, a process of life change began.
+Mark and Liezl were married soon after that.
+Within a few years, they started serving at their local church.
+After a decade, the church recognised Mark as an elder.
 Later he was sent as a missionary to Crystal Park Baptist Church Benoni to replant and establish the work there.
-10 years later it is a thriving church on the Eastrand and Mark continues to serve there as senior pastor.
+Ten years later, it is a thriving church on the Eastrand, and Mark continues to serve there as senior pastor.

-Mark’s long-term friendship with Tyrell Haag meant that he was a frequent guest on Radio Pulpit’s programme Table Talk with Tyrell.
-He was approached to take over the show from Tyrell from the beginning of 2021.
+Mark’s long-term friendship with Tyrell Haag meant that he frequented as a guest on Radio Pulpit’s programme Table Talk with Tyrell.
+As a result, we asked him to take over the show from Tyrell from the beginning of 2021.